plutov/pliutau.com/golangtips.md

  - Log an error or return it, don't do both.
  - `defer` is slow.
  - Use `iota` in constants if the value doesn't matter.
+ - It is not required to close an unused channel.
+If no goroutine is left referencing the channel, it will be garbage collected. it is only necessary to close a channel if the receiver is looking for a close.
+ - Consider structuring your program so that only one goroutine at a time is ever responsible for a particular piece of data.
+ - Always run your tests with race detector.